meta-quest/Meta-Spatial-SDK-Samples/Showcases/geo_voyage/README.md

 2. Create an open source project that demonstrates best practices and clean development.
 3. Provide documentation that helps developers navigate the project and understand the intricacies of the development – including detailed breakdowns of how different aspects of the project have been implemented, how they were optimized for Quest, and best practices for content creation.

 This document also serves as a guide for setting up the app to build and run locally on your machine, and provide a high-level overview of the application architecture and features.
-More in-depth documentation on the integration of cloud services and implementation of core systems within the app can be found [here](/Documentation/README.md).
+More in-depth documentation on the integration of cloud services and implementation of core systems within the app can be found in the official Horizon documentation [here](https://developers.meta.com/horizon/documentation/spatial-sdk/geo-voyage-overview).

 # Table of Contents